Trojanized SRBMiner 3.2.5 Package in the Wild

 Network

-novahash.de— block at firewall and DNS https://novahash.de/fileslab/recuaikaan.pnghttps://novahash.de/fileslab/mqtato-fla.jpg- Distribution domain:
+novahash.de— block at firewall and DNS https://novahash.de/fileslab/recuaikaan.pnghttps://novahash.de/fileslab/mqtato-fla.jpg- Distribution domain (original):

 Filesystem (dropper artefacts)